EliteLoser/ConvertTo-Json/README.md

 True
 ```

 A little test of how standards-conforming it is.
 The PS team quotes scientific numbers, so I'm fixing that on the fly in mine.
 I think that's a small flaw in the PS team's version?
+Doh, of course they don't quote it if it's a _numerical type_, but mine forces numerical types on all strings that match numbers.
+I'll fix this in an upcoming version.

 ```powershell
 PS C:\temp> .
 C:\Dropbox\PowerShell\ConvertTo-Json\ConvertTo-STJson.ps1